robgonnella/r-lanscan/r-lanterm/README.md

 # R-LANTERM

-Terminal GUI for discovering and managing on premise LAN devices.
+Terminal UI (TUI) for discovering and managing on premise LAN devices.

 Features:
 - Save global ssh configuration used for all devices